erizov/Professor/semester_01/lecture_05_trees/avl_tree/univer.en.md

-# Avl Tree
+# AVL Tree

 **Algorithm:** avl_tree
 **Discipline:** Data Engineering / Data Governance

 ## Algorithm Definition

-AVL Tree is an algorithm used to solve specific problems in computer science.
+AVL Tree is an algorithm for solving problems in the field of data engineering / data governance, which performs a sequence of operations to process data and obtain results.

 ## Technical Description

-AVL Tree works by processing data sequentially according to specific rules and algorithms.
+### What the Algorithm Does

+AVL Tree is an algorithm for solving problems in the field of data engineering / data governance, which performs a sequence of operations to process data and obtain results.

+**Key Steps:**
+1. Data input and validation
+2. Algorithm execution
+3. Result processing and output

+**Key Data Structures:**
+- Arrays or lists for data storage
+- Variables for intermediate results
+- Control structures for flow management

 ## Application in Data Engineering / Data Governance

-1. applying avl tree to solve specific tasks in avl
-2. using avl tree in production systems for tree
-3. integrating avl tree into data pipelines for process automation
+1. ETL processes in banking systems: processing millions of transactions per day
+2. Report generation in corporate systems: daily processing of web server logs
+3. Image processing in social networks: batch processing of uploaded photos

 ## Step-by-Step Scenario

 **Input Data:**
-[Specific input data for AVL Tree]
+[Specific input data for avl tree]

 **Step 1:** [Specific algorithm action]
 **Step 2:** [Next action]
 **Step 3:** [Continuation of processing]
+...

 **Final Result:**
 [Specific result of the algorithm's work]

 ## Self-Check Questions